Tonomy-Foundation/Tonomy-ID-SDK/docs/sdk.md

 ### Blockchain Client

-The blockchain client connects the SDK to our blockchain service that is running two smart contracts, eosio and id.tonomy. eosio is a system level governance contract that sets who is allowed to run the blockchain and create accounts.
+The blockchain client connects the SDK to our blockchain service that is running two smart contracts, Antelope and id.tonomy.
+Antelope is a system level governance contract that sets who is allowed to run the blockchain and create accounts.

 Additionally, id.tonomy is a smart contract that manages permissions for users to create and login into accounts.
 It also provides additional cryptographic information for the SDK logic to work.